-'After the case mix analysis, our organization's FACT team South realized that in the total caseload there were 30 clients who had been diagnosed with PTSD.
-In response to this, action was taken to enable the FACT team to offer EMDR.
-Our FACT team North has fewer clients with this diagnosis and has no suitable staff member.
-They now use the psychologist from FACT South.
-Of course the psychologist's actions are included in FACT North treatment plan and she frequently attends FACT North treatment plan meetings and FACT board meetings to discuss progress.'
+'After the case mix analysis, our organization's Youth FACT-team A realized that in the total caseload there were 30 clients who had been diagnosed with PTSD.
+In response to this, action was taken to enable the team to offer EMDR.
+Our other Youth FACT-team B has fewer clients with this diagnosis and has no suitable staff member.
+They now use the psychologist from Youth FACT-team A. Of course the psychologist's actions are included in Team B's treatment plan and she frequently attends Youth FACT-team B's treatment plan meetings and FACT-board meetings to discuss progress.'

-When our younger clients are placed on the FACT board to receive more intensive care, we upscale care in consultation with the parents, the school social worker and the care workers from the Child and Family Centre.
-The care providers from these organizations who are involved are listed on the FACT board and are aware of the jointly set goals.
+'When our clients are placed on the FACT-board to receive more intensive care, we upscale care in consultation with the parents, the school social worker and the care workers from the Child and Family Centre.
+The care providers from these organizations who are involved are listed on the FACT-board and are aware of the jointly set goals.
 This is important because it means that representatives of different disciplines can see the young people several times a week and there is close consultation with the team.
-The care workers attend, if possible, the FACT board meeting.
+The care workers attend, if possible, the FACT-board meeting.
 This means that as a relatively small team we are able to upscale care and to prevent hospitalization or increasing the burden of care.'